Get Involved in Cherry Creek Schools

 Medical Advisory Board

-The Medical Advisory Board is composed of physicians and other health care professionals from the community.
-They serve in an advisory capacity to schools, nurses and the administration on health issues.
-The board meets three times per year (Sept., Jan. and May) from 6 to 7:30 p.m. at the Educational Services Center.
-Visit http://www.cherrycreekschools.org/HealthServices/Pages/Medical-Advisory-Board.aspx for more information or contact the Health Services office at 720-554-4275.
+The Medical Advisory Board is composed of healthcare providers in the community.
+They serve in an advisory capacity to our District Health Services team and District administration on a variety of health issues.
+The board meets three times per year.
+Get more information here or contact the Health Services office at 720-554-4274.

 Parent Information Network (PIN)

-The Parents' Council promotes the exchange of ideas among PTOs/PTCOs in the Cherry Creek School District and serves as a vehicle for communication within the district for parents, teachers, administrators, community members and the Cherry Creek Schools Board of Education.
-Meetings generally are held from 9:30 a.m. to 11 a.m. the second Wednesday of September, October, January, February, March and April at SARC.
-We also sponsor training workshops for PTO/PTCO presidents and treasurers and a Vendors Expo in early spring.
-For more information email firstname.lastname@example.org.
-You may also visit the Parents' Council website.
+Parents' Council promotes the exchange of ideas among PTOs/PTCOs in the Cherry Creek School District and serves as a vehicle for communication within the district for parents, teachers, administrators, community members and the Cherry Creek Schools Board of Education.
+Meetings are held from 9:30 a.m. to 11 a.m., with networking from 9 a.m. to 9:30 a.m., the second Wednesday of September, October, January, February, March and April at the Fremont Building, 14603 E. Fremont Avenue, Centennial 80112.
+We also sponsor training workshops for PTO/PTCO presidents and treasurers and at the end of September will host a new brainstorming session "Show Me the Money" on September 20 and 24.
+For more information visit the Parents' Council website at www.ccparentscouncil.org or email firstname.lastname@example.org.

 Special Education Advisory Committee (SEAC)